jzfqiu/cs151-offensive-security-project/README.md

 # CS151 Final Project

+**Per the instructor's request, this repository does not contain any code.**

 Course description: https://www.cs.tufts.edu/t/courses/description/spring2022/CS/151-01

 Using [sRDI (Shellcode Reflective DLL Injection)](https://github.com/monoxgas/sRDI), the client is able to download additional component to adjust its own privileges or run command in higher integrity.